DevDepre/DevDepre/README.md

 - 📖 I'm a back-end dev
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Lua and Java
 - 🇧🇷 I'm from Brazil